Franky1/Streamlit-Selenium/README.md

 - <https://github.com/SergeyPirogov/webdriver_manager>
 - <https://pypi.org/project/webdriver-manager/>

-Another option to try to install the right webdriver?
+> Another option to try to install the right webdriver?
+But this may not work on Streamlit Cloud.

 ```shell
 pip install webdriver-manager